tekkiebros/co2ampel/README.md

 </div>

 ## What you need
-- Wemos D1 Mini (may work with other ESP8266 Devices too)
+- Wemos D1 Mini (may work with other ESP8266 Devices)
 - MH-Z19B CO2 Sensor
 - WS2812B LED
 - Jumper Wires